uapi-group/specifications/specs/unified_kernel_image.md

 * `.cmdline`
 * `.dtb`
+* `.dtbauto`
 * `.ucode`
 * `.initrd`

 PE Addons should be sorted by their filename, and applied in this order.
 In case of `.cmdline` all command lines provided by addons are suffixed in this order to any command line included in the UKI.
-In case of `.dtb` any such section included in the UKI shall be applied first, and those provided by add-ons should then by applied in order as a fix-up.
+In case of `.dtb` and `.dtbauto` any such section included in the UKI shall be applied first, and those provided by add-ons should then by applied in order as a fix-up.
 In case of `.ucode` the contained `cpio` archives should be prefixed to the regular initrds passed to the kernel, in reverse order.
 In case of `.initrd` the contained `cpio` archives should be appended to the regular initrds passed to the kernel.